The Producers (Smash): Plot

 During the show, Jimmy performs high.
-In the first scene, Ana Vargas (Krysta Rodriguez) as the Diva sings "Broadway, Here I Come" as she shoots a gun at an unknown target.
+Derek asks Ana Vargas (Krysta Rodriguez) as the Diva to sing "Broadway, Here I Come" in the first scene as she shoots a gun at an unknown target; this upsets Jimmy and Karen, as now Karen's character is no longer introducing the song.
 Jimmy keeps missing cues, including being late to the beginning of "Rewrite This Story" with Karen.
 Later, Karen and Jimmy sing "Don't Let Me Know".
 During the performance of "Broadway, Here I Come" by Karen, Karen is accidentally hurt because a high Jimmy fails to catch her during a staged fall after The Diva shoots and kills Amanda (Karen).
 In the last scene, the cast sings "The Goodbye Song" as the spirit of Amanda walks into the light.

 The various producers attending the show all pass because they think it's too dark and doesn't have enough moneymaking potential.
 Derek later asks Eileen if she would consider taking it to Broadway, but she declines, saying she doesn't have the money.

 After the show, Derek tells Karen and Kyle Bishop (Andy Mientus) that he's fed up and firing Jimmy for his behavior.
 Kyle asks to be the one to tell Jimmy.

 Later at a cast party, Kyle tells Jimmy he's fired, and Jimmy, being high at the moment, becomes very angry.
 He gets on top of the bar and tells several people off, particularly Karen and Kyle, and reveals to Kyle's boyfriend that Kyle has been sleeping with Tom.

 Bombshell's publicist Agnes (Daphne Rubin-Vega) tells Eileen, who had been considering asking Tom and Julia to reduce their royalties from Bombshell, that due to the extra publicity, ticket sales are up.

 Karen sits with Derek at the bar as the party has wound down.
 He thinks maybe he should call it a night, but Karen orders more drinks.
 She's somewhat flirty with him and asks him to walk her home, and they go off together, both somewhat drunk.

 Kyle sings "Last Goodbye" over a montage of various characters, including him packing up Jimmy's things and taking them over to Adam's (David Call) house, Jimmy's brother and where Jimmy is currently staying.
 As Kyle walks back home, he walks into the path of an oncoming car.